Contact our corporate or local offices directly.

 The Variant Management dialog includes features to help control the amount of data displayed, which is particularly useful when working on a large design.

-The way in which varied components are presented in Schematic design documents (and PCB outputs) is configured in the Variant Options dialog.
+The way in which varied components are presented in schematic design documents (and PCB outputs) is configured in the Variant Options dialog.
 Those settings subsequently affect how the component variations are presented in printed or PDF outputs, and in PCB drawing type outputs such as Assembly drawings.
-To access the Variant Options dialog, click the button at the bottom of the Variant Management dialog, after selecting a cell in the relevant variant column.
+To access the Variant Options dialog, click at the bottom of the Variant Management dialog, after selecting a cell in the relevant variant column.

-Design variations setup in the Variant Management dialog are ultimately saved in the project file.
+Design variations set up in the Variant Management dialog are ultimately saved in the project file.
 This includes the Not Fitted state, local parameter variations to a Fitted component, and the parameter values of Alternate Parts.
 The actual Alternate Parts are stored in a [ProjectName].PrjPcbVariants file.
 The Variant Management dialog includes commands for resetting parameters and updating components, which helps to ensure that they are in sync with the source component libraries.

 Parameters modified locally in the Variant Management dialog can be restored to their original value by right-clicking on the modified parameter (shown in bold) in the Variant Parameter list, and then choosing Reset Selected from the context menu – as shown below.
 Note that multiple parameters can be selected at once then reset in a single action, or Reset All used to reset all parameters for that component.